imicjs/.github/profile/README.md

 Our mission is to leverage advanced artificial intelligence and information science to explore and solve cutting-edge scientific problems in medicine and health.
 We aim to:

 - Develop new concepts, technologies, and methodologies at the intersection of AI and medicine
-- Establish a nationally first-class and internationally recognized frontier research platform
+- Establish a first-class and internationally recognized frontier research platform
 - Translate research findings into clinical applications that directly benefit patients
 - Adhere to our core philosophy: "Rooted in clinical practice, exceeding clinical expectations, empowering clinical applications, and returning to clinical benefit"